y-scope/yscope-dev-utils/docs/lint-tools-cpp.md

 In the project-specific config file:

-* Set `BasedOnStyle: InheritParentConfig` to inherit from config file in the parent directory.
+* Set `BasedOnStyle: InheritParentConfig` to inherit from the config file at the project's root.
-* Set `IncludeCategories` for as necessary.
+* Set `IncludeCategories` as necessary.

 For example: